-- a.
-Repair of reparables, standby services, and final turnover - K.3.9.3 Site Construction.
+K.3.9.3 Site Construction.
 Real estate, site planning and preparation, construction, and other special-purpose facilities necessary to achieve system operational status.

-- a.
-Construction of utilities, roads, and interconnecting cabling - K.3.9.4 Site/Ship/Vehicle Conversion.
+K.3.9.4 Site/Ship/Vehicle Conversion.
 The materials and services required to convert existing sites, ships, or vehicles to accommodate the mission equipment and selected support equipment directly related to the specific system.

-- a.
-Operations, support, and other special purpose facilities conversion necessary to achieve system operational status, e.g., launch.
-Where appropriate, specify by site, ship, or vehicle - K.3.9.5 Interim Contractor Support (ICS).
+K.3.9.5 Interim Contractor Support (ICS).
 The effort required to provide temporary contractor support in lieu of a permanent support solution (organic or commercial) for a predetermined time, while a permanent support capability is put in place.
 Interim support is usually required for support of prototypes and early test and production assets during development and initial fielding (i.e., Initial Operating Capability (IOC)).